pvatsa/pvatsa.github.io/asthrasoft.com/README.md

 > Asthrasoft offers both business and technology consulting to startups and enterprises.
 Talk to us if you are looking to Ideate, Incubate, Innovate or Influence around technology driven business solutions.

- 1. [Implementing Innovative Solutions](#projects)- notes on the various projects undertaken.
+ 1. [Implementing Innovative Solutions](#solutions) - notes on innovative solution approaches.
  2. [Leveraging Impact Technologies](#technology) - thoughts on technologies that make an impact.
  3. [Creating Business Value](#business) - ideas on business that create value.

-# Projects
+# Solutions
 This is the the most active repo which holds the notes for all the different projects and domains that we are involved with in the past.
  1. [T01.Medical Robotics](C01/T01/P000.Cover) - A robotic exo-skeleton platform for medical rehabilitation for Spinal Cord Injury and Stroke patients.
  2. [T02.AI Driven Compliance Verification](C01/T02/P000.Cover) - a platform for verifying document compliance that can be used in multiple industries like healthcare, education and finance.